darwiin/yaac-another-awesome-cv/README.md

 **Awesome Source Latex CV** is based on a CV template created by Alessandro Plasmati.
 The original template use _XeLaTeX_ engine and _[Fontin Sans](http://www.exljbris.com/fontinsans.html)_ font.

-Original Alessandro Plasmati template and more informations can be found here :
+More informations about the original Alessandro Plasmati template can be found here :

    -  [ Scribd ](http://fr.scribd.com/doc/16335667/Writing-your-Professional-CV-with-LaTeX)
    -  [ LaTeX Templates ](http://www.latextemplates.com/template/plasmati-graduate-cv)